Capturing Timeless Portraits with the Wet Plate Collodion Process in Berlin

 Pricing and Booking

-Considering the artistry and craftsmanship involved, the base price of 400€ for a portrait session in the 13x18cm format represents an excellent value.
 For those interested in experiencing this unique art form firsthand, bookings can be made through the provided contact link, ensuring a personalized and memorable session.

 Preserving Intimacy: Group Size and Children Considerations